 When marketing a commercial property, most brokerage firms have a standard playbook that includes a property flyer, leasing sign and email campaign.
 This minimum standard that has been set for marketing commercial properties works in many cases, but these days property owners have realized that getting their properties noticed in this competitive marketplace may take a more customized approach to branding and marketing.

 As you look at the landscape of commercial properties being marketed in Austin today, more and more are taking their properties to market with a robust brand identity in place.

 In this article we’ll answer the top questions property owners have about creating a unique brand identity for commercial properties, including:

 - What is a brand identity?

-- When does it make sense to invest in a custom brand for my commercial property?
+- When does it make sense to have a custom brand for my commercial property?

-- When does it NOT make sense to invest in a custom brand for my commercial property?
+- When does it NOT make sense to have a custom brand for my commercial property?

 - What is the process for beginning a custom brand project for my commercial property?